-Our GPU-based ray casting algorithm makes use of conditional loops and dynamic branching available in Shader Model 3.0 GPUs.
+We have developed a GPU-based ray casting algorithm which meets all of the above requirements.
+Our approach makes use of conditional loops and dynamic branching available in Shader Model 3.0 GPUs.
 It was implemented in C++ and OpenGL/GLSL.

-A basic overview is given in Algorithm 1.
+An overview of our basic rendering algorithm is given in Algorithm 1.
 We start by performing a visibility sort of the parts.
 Next, we generate the entry and exit points for the segments of the selection located in front of any part and perform the ray casting step for these regions.
 These two steps are actually simplified cases of the general iteration steps described in Sections 4.1 and 4.2.
 Then we iterate through the parts in front-to-back order.
 For each part P_i we first establish the entry and exit points of the viewing rays for both background and selection object.
 Then we use this information for performing ray casting of the part.
 Figure 10 illustrates the algorithm.